100 Famous Logos: Design Lessons & Brand Strategy for 2026

 How does a seashell represent a global energy giant?
 Through a century of consistency.

-- The Fact: The company's origins trace back to an antique shop in London that specialised in oriental shells.
-The first logo in 1901 was a realistic clam shell, which evolved into the simplified “Pecten” graphic we know today.
+- The Fact: The company’s origins trace back to an antique shop in London that specialised in oriental shells.
+The first logo, introduced in 1901, was a realistic clam shell, which evolved into the simplified “Pecten” graphic we know today.

-- My Take: This is the ultimate proof that a logo doesn't need to be literal.
-The Shell logo works because of decades of relentless use and association.
-The bold red and yellow colours were chosen to stand out in California, a nod to the state's Spanish flag.
+- My Take: This is the ultimate proof that a logo doesn’t need to be literal.
+The Shell logo is effective because of its decades of relentless use and association.
+The bold red and yellow colours were chosen to stand out in California, a nod to the state’s Spanish flag.

 15. Walmart